 Thrilling Adventure in Everest Base Camp

-The Everest Base Camp has been a chief attraction for trekkers and those who seek adventure in general since 1953, mainly due to the fact that the region is home to Mt.
-Everest 8848 M the tallest peak in the world.
+The Everest Base Camp has been a chief attraction for trekkers and those who seek adventure in general since 1953, mainly because the region is home to Mt.
+Everest 8,848.86m the tallest peak in the world.
 The extravagance of the region has only grown evermore popular with time, as more and more people seek the thrill of visiting this remarkable piece of natural architecture.

-The region is also home to a number of stunning attractions such as Kala Patthar 5550 M an attendant peak that offers a magnificent view of Mt.
+The region is also home to several stunning attractions such as Kala Patthar 5,550 M an attendant peak that offers a magnificent view of Mt.
 Everest and the snowy peaks above the Khumbu glacier, Khumbu icefall, and Imja glacier, all of which complement the natural beauty of the peak.

 The region is also rich in cultural heritage, being home to the Sherpa people of Solu (below Lukla) and Khumbu (above Lukla) as well as Buddhist culture itself.
 Monasteries, Sherpa bazaars, and villages decorate the route as you experience native Buddhist culture firsthand during your journey toward the premier peak of the Himalayas.